Kimberley Peters

 Projects

-Ocean Governance (Beyond) Borders: The oceans are often called the freest of spaces but they have always been, and continue to be, bordered as a mechanism for controlling human activity.
-I consider territory and borders in a wide range of projects but notably through a new book (to be released in 2024, with Palgrave) that considers bordering processes at sea in their many articulations.
-This book is being developed together with border scholar Professor Jennifer Turner (University of Trier).
+Ocean Territory and Borders: The oceans are often called the freest of spaces but they have always been, and continue to be, bordered as a mechanism for controlling human activity.
+I consider territory and borders in a wide range of projects, from shipping management, to governance via marine protected areas (MPAs).
+A recent book, Ocean Governance (Beyond) Borders (2025, Palgrave) considers bordering processes at sea in their many articulations.
+This was edited together with border scholar Prof. Jennifer Turner (University of Trier).

-Aquariums in a Time of Crisis: Aquariums have, since the 19th century, offered a window to ocean worlds to public audiences unable to otherwise life below the surface of the sea.
-This project, together with Dr Rachael Squire (University of London) considers the curation and operation of aquariums and their role in communicating information about the plights currently facing seas, oceans and the lifeworlds connected to them.
-What is the balance between environmental knowledge and capitalist concerns within the business model of the modern aquarium?
+Indoor Oceans: Aquariums have, since the 19th century, offered a window to ocean worlds for public audiences unable to otherwise experience life below the surface of the sea.
+In the project Indoor Oceans, together with Dr Rachael Squire (University of London), we consider the curation and operation of aquariums and their role in communicating information about the plights currently facing seas, oceans and the lifeworlds connected to them.
+We have recently published from this project, in the top flight journal Transactions of the Institute of British Geographers, considering how aquariums make ocean worlds, and may well be the oceans of the future…

-Ocean Ontologies, Theorising Water Worlds: For almost 10 years I been writing with Professor Philip Steinberg (Durham University) on how the ocean can unlock ways of thinking spatially, beyond geography’s usual parameters of understanding.
+Theorising Water Worlds: For 10 years I been writing with Professor Philip Steinberg (Durham University) on how the ocean can unlock ways of thinking spatially, beyond geography’s usual parameters of understanding.
 This work has manifested in a series of papers that think with and about the oceans in hopefully provoking ways (which we, ourselves, continue to critique).
-An early example of this theory project can be found in this Society + Space article.
+Here we have developed both a wet ontology, and more than wet ontology.
+This work has been cited over 1100 times, and it is amazing to see how scholars have worked with, developed and also challenged the ideas!

 Highlighted Publications